solozabal/dio-heineken-bootcamp-refining-ecommerce-db/README.md

 GROUP BY Mes, C.Nome
 ORDER BY Mes DESC, Valor_Total DESC;

--- 4. Transportadoras com melhor desempenho
-SELECT
+-- 4. Transport companies with the best performance SELECT
     T.Nome AS Transportadora,
     COUNT(E.ID_Delivery) AS Total_Entregas,